ovh/docs/pages/web_cloud/domains/dns_zone_edit/guide.en-gb.md

 >> The CAA record is used to list certificate authorities authorised to deliver SSL certificates for a domain name.
 >>
 >> > [!warning]
 >> >
->> > If you use a Let's Encrypt SSL certificate with your domain on an OVHcloud shared hosting plan, and you enter a CAA record, the latter will prevent the Let's Encrypt SSL certificate from being regenerated.
+>> > If you configure a CAA record for a domain name, this configuration will also apply to **all subdomains** of the same domain name.
 >> >
+>> > If you use a Let's Encrypt SSL certificate with your domain on an OVHcloud Web Hosting plan, and you use a CAA record, the CAA record will prevent the Let's Encrypt SSL certificate from being regenerated.
 >>
 > **NAPTR**
 >> **N**ame **A**uthority **P**oin**T**e**R** <br><br>